kmahesh541/php5-apache2-mysql5/README.md

 # My Apache2 PHP5 Docker Image

-This Docker image provides a setup for Apache, PHP, MySQL, and phpMyAdmin.
+This Docker image provides a setup for Apache2, PHP5, MySQL5, and phpMyAdmin.
 It allows you to quickly set up a development environment for PHP projects.

 ## Build and Push Docker Image